MaiTaiTom Gets The Royal Treatment…Two Weeks Exploring London and Scotland

 We decided not to stop and get the scoop from the Windsor ice cream truck.
 It made me want to scream.

-Most people headed straight for the State Apartments, so the four of us made a quick left at the gift store and headed to one of the most astounding chapels we’ve ever visited.
-(Sadly, no photography inside…those photos from internet).
+Most people went straight for the State Apartments, so the four of us made a quick left at the gift store and headed to one of the most astounding chapels we’ve ever visited.
+(Sadly, no photography inside.
+Those photos are from internet).

 The interior has to be seen to be believed.
 Besides all the tombs and the rest of the chapel, the choir (photo from wiki) is incredible.
 It’s been around since 1348.